pkochubey/ws-audio-api/Readme.md

-Web Socket Audio API
+WebSocket Audio API
 ====================
-####Library to broadcast the sound from the microphone through a websockets
+####Library to broadcast the sound from the microphone through a WebSocket

 This library can work in two ways: